james-world/spa-version-check/README.md

 ## Implementation considerations

 - How frequently should polling take place?
 The PoC hard codes for 1 second.
+You might want to do something fancy with SignalR or similar if polling doesn't appeal.
 - What should happen if the `version.json` fetch fails?
 The PoC ignores failures and keeps polling.
 - What should the user experience be?
 I envisage showing a dismissable banner for recommended upgrades, and something more imposing with a countdown for mandatory upgrades.
 - You'll need to think carefully about version numbering and what constitutes a breaking change.